Jake88/momentum_tool/documentation/GAME_DESIGN.md

 10. Do my cards actually need names???
 11. As an idea to try, maybe I scrap the "Deck building" mechanic, and remain with starting deck.
 Then as players drive and pick up bonuses / negatives on the road, they draw from good / bad decks which add to their race deck.
 They can still draw unique cards at the end point.
 12. Grapple COULD just drag you to the tile behind that car?
+13. A "quick-play" mode for advanced players.
+Skip the "basic" first lap and instead start the game with the advanced setup (as if everyone had crossed the finish line once).
+This means movement will escalate quickly.
+The AI deck should have all 1 and 2 symbol cards removed.

-13. New style of gameplay to try:
+14. New style of gameplay to try:
    1. Remove all ability cards and create basic / advanced deck of pure movement cards.
    2. Still need to balance xpGain with cost though!
    3. Add a way of placing positive and negative markers on track pieces.This could be done add tiles with 1-6 transparent numbers, rolling dice and adding a + or - token to that tile.
 Or it could be done at random by the player however they want to set up, or they could use the scenario book to set them up?